rambleraptor/api-linter/docs/rules/0004/resource-annotation.md

 ## Details

-This rule scans all top-level messages, and assumes that messages with a `string name` field are resources unless the message name ends with `Request`.
+This rule scans all top-level messages, and assumes that messages with a `string path` field are resources unless the message name ends with `Request`.
 For messages that are resources, it complains if the `google.api.resource` annotation is missing.